SamMarkowitz/docs-test/tutorial/04_lesson.rst

 In the outputs section we put any information we want to send back to the calling flow.
 In our case, we want to return whether the requested address was already taken.
-The outputs are a list of key:value pairs where the key is the name of the output and the value the expression to be returned.
+The outputs are a list of key:value pairs where the key is the name of the output and the value is the expression to be returned.
 In our case, we'll just return the value in the ``vacant`` variable.

 .. code:: yaml

       outputs:
         - available: vacant

+At this point we won't be using the output value, but we will soon enough.
+In lesson `5 - Default Navigation <05_lesson.md>`__ we publish the the ``available`` output and use it in another task.

 Results
 -------